 As per the Direct Water Reuse Expansion Feasibility Study completed in 2014 through a partnership with Texas State University and the Texas Water Development Board, the City has installed reclaim water mains to provide reclaim water to the University thermal plants.
-The University is expected to make connection and begin utilizing the reclaim water in 2021.
-These reclaim water mains will also be used to irrigate City parks and athletic fields along the route.
+These reclaim water mains are also used to irrigate City parks and athletic fields along the route.